OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 # GEOS Compilation on Sherlock

 ## Overview
-This guide outlines the steps necessary to compile the GEOS simulator on the Stanford Sherlock cluster.
-It consists of the compilation of Third-Party Libraries (TPLs) and GEOS with sbatch scripts.
+This guide outlines the necessary steps to compile the GEOS simulator on the Stanford Sherlock cluster.
+It covers the compilation of Third-Party Libraries (TPLs) as well as the GEOS simulator itself, utilizing sbatch scripts.

-This guide documents how compiling GEOS can be simplified to a straightforward command line, such as `sbatch compile_geos.sbatch`.
-This guide proceeds step by step to construct the `compile_geos.sbatch ` script.
-Compilation for other build types are achieve by manually modifiying the script for `release` build type.
+The compilation process for GEOS can be efficiently simplified into a single command line instruction, such as `sbatch compile_geos.sbatch`.
+This guide will walk you through the step-by-step construction of the `compile_geos.sbatch` script.
+For other build types, you can achieve compilation by manually modifying this script to accommodate the desired release build type.

 ### Remark
 Note that `GROUP_HOME` is a shared storage device; therefore, each `<SUID>` should create a folder named after its corresponding SUID to maintain user-specific storage and make it easy to identify the folder's owner.